etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-implement-create-new-in-selectors.md

   - Etendo Classic
 ---

-#  How to implement Create New In Selectors
+#  How to Implement Create New in Selectors

-In  this  this module there is an example of a selector with a selector with the **create new** capability (among other things).
-All the implementation of this selector is in  this changeset.
+In [this]() module there is an example of a selector with a selector with the **create new** capability (among other things).
+All the implementation of this selector is in [this]() changeset.

 This module implements a selector called **Business Partner (Add New)** in the **Sales Order** window.

-Let us review step by step how this selector has been built, focusing in the steps that this project implements.
+Let us review step by step how this selector has been built, focusing on the steps that this project implements.

   * Create a new **Business Partner** selector.
 This is the one where the process will be attached.
 Here it is an example: